noew777/Pro.gitignoreCCS/README.md

 in the sameworkspace you must copy the lines that contain <YourProjectName> and paste them in the document with the other project's name.

-Note: REMEMBER TO CHANGE <YourProjectName> in the file and type your project's name
+Note: REMEMBER TO CHANGE <YourProjectName> in the file and type your project's name...

 I hope this file could help you all with your CCS project's :)